GERO 820 Principles and Practices of Health Promotion

 - A new perspective on the health of Canadians Health Canada

-- Ottawa Charter for Health Promotion World Health Organization
+- Ottawa Charter for Health Promotion World Health Organization (WHO)

 - Bangkok Charter for Health Promotion in a Globalized World WHO